Stay tuned!

 Journalism today needs heroes.

-For inspiration — or at least food for thought about what might make a journalist “a hero” — this site explores radio’s portrayals of “ladies and gentlemen of the press” back when broadcasting was going from hot “new media” idea to prime-time living room entertainment.
+For inspiration — or at least food for thought about what might make a journalist “a hero” — this site explores radio’s portrayals of “ladies and gentlemen of the press” starting back in the 1930s, when broadcasting was going from hot “new media” idea to prime-time living room entertainment.

-“Newspaper Heroes on the Air” — jheroes.com for short — will be a blog and podcast about radio’s depiction of journalists, from fictional characters like Clark Kent and Lois Lane to real-life legends like Horace Greeley, Joseph Pulitzer and other old-time editors, reporters, printers and publishers.
+“Newspaper Heroes on the Air” — jheroes.com for short — will be a blog and podcast about 30 or 40 years of radio’s depiction of journalists, from fictional characters like Clark Kent and Lois Lane to real-life legends like Horace Greeley, Joseph Pulitzer and other old-time editors, reporters, printers and publishers.

 If you can’t wait for me to blog about a topic, see the Image of the Journalist in Popular Culture project for related materials.
 I’ve also outlined a proposed course that I may get to teach next year.